course-details-portlet

 Knowledge:

-• In-depth knowledge of the design of industrial control and safety systems - including common network topologies, choice of industrial communication solutions, roles of the equipment involved, and configuration of control systems (hardware and software) and user interfaces.
+• In-depth knowledge of designing industrial control and safety systems, including network topologies, communication solutions, equipment roles, and system configurations (hardware and software).

-• Basic knowledge of relevant standards and regulations within the field and how to find them.
+• Basic knowledge of relevant standards and regulations within topics of the course and how to find them.

-• In-depth knowledge of how to calculate the reliability of typical configurations for instrumented safety functions, and basic knowledge for how the requirements are influenced by risk analyses.
+• In-depth knowledge of how to calculate the reliability of typical configurations for instrumented safety functions, and how the reliability and SIL requirements are anchored in risk analyses.

-• In-depth knowledge of the detection principle for fire and gas and the design of electrical equipment that is in explosive environments.
+• In-depth knowledge of the detection principle for fire and gas and protection methods for electrical equipment installed in explosive environments.

 Skills: